curiefense/curiefense-gitbook/installation/deployment-first-steps/istio-via-helm.md

 * `curiefense-admin` - confserver, curielogserver and UIServer.
 * `curiefense-dashboards` - Grafana and Prometheus.
-* `curiefense-log` - logdb, namely: PostgreSQL.
+* `curiefense-log` - log storage: elasticsearch (default), postgres; log forwarders for elasticsearch: logstash (default), fluentd; log display interface: kibana (default)
-* `curiefense-proxy` - curielogger, curiesync and redis.
+* `curiefense-proxy` - curielogger, curiesync and redis (used for synchronizationj.

 #### Chart configuration variables <a id="markdown-header-configuration-variables"></a>

 Configuration variables in `deploy/curiefense-helm/curiefense/values.yaml` can be modified or overridden to fit your deployment needs:

 * Variables in the `images` section define the Docker image names for each component.
 Override this if you want to host images on your own private registry.
-* `storage_class_name` is the StorageClass that is used for dynamic provisioning of Persistent Volumes.
+* `storage.storage_class_name` is the StorageClass that is used for dynamic provisioning of Persistent Volumes.
 It defaults to `null` \(default storage class, which works by default on EKS, GKE and minikube\).
-* `..._storage_size` variables define the size of persistent volumes.
+* `storage.*_storage_size` variables define the size of persistent volumes.
 The defaults are fine for a test or small-scale deployment.
-* `curieconf_manifest_url` is the URL of the AWS S3 bucket that is used to synchronize configurations between the `confserver` and the Curiefense Istio sidecars.
+* `settings.curieconf_manifest_url` is the URL of the AWS S3 bucket that is used to synchronize configurations between the `confserver` and the Curiefense Istio sidecars.
+* `settings.curiefense_logdb_type` defines whether logs are stored in postgresql or elasticsearch.
+* `settings.curiefense_es_forwarder` defines whether logs are forwarded to elasticsearch using fluentd or logstash \(default\).
+Has no effect if `settings.curiefense_logdb_type` is set to `elasticsearch`.
+* `settings.curiefense_es_hosts` is the hostname for the elasticsearch cluster.
+Changing it is required only if the elasticsearch cluster supplied by this chart is not used, and replaced with an externally-managed cluster.
+* `settings.curiefense_logstash_url` is the url of the logstash server.
+Changing it is required only if the logstash instance supplied by this chart is not used, and replaced with an externally-managed instance.
+* `settings.curiefense_fluentd_url` is the url of the fluentd server.
+Changing it is required only if the fluentd instance supplied by this chart is not used, and replaced with an externally-managed instance.
+* `settings.curiefense_kibana_url` is the url of the kibana server.
+Changing it is required only if the kibana instance supplied by this chart is not used, and replaced with an externally-managed instance.
-* `curiefense_db_hostname` defines the hostname of the postgres server that will be used to store logs.
+* `settings.curiefense_db_hostname` is the hostname of the postgres server that will be used to store logs.
 Defaults to the provided `logdb` StatefulSet.
 Override this to replace the postgres instance with one you supply, or an AWS Aurora instance.
+* `settings.curiefense_bucket_type` is the type of cloud bucket that is used to transfer configurations from `confserver` to envoy proxies \(supported values: `s3` or `gs`\).
+* `settings.curiefense_es_index_name` is the name of the elasticsearch index where logs are stored.
-* `docker_tag` defines the image tag versions that should be used. `deploy.sh` will override this to deploy a version that matches the current working directory, unless the `DOCKER_TAG` environment variable is set.
+* `settings.docker_tag` defines the image tag versions that should be used. `deploy.sh` will override this to deploy a version that matches the current working directory, unless the `DOCKER_TAG` environment variable is set.
+* `settings.redis_port` is the port on which redis listens.
+This value must be set identically in the Istio chart's `values.yaml`.
+* `settings.uiserver_enable_tls` is a boolean that defines whether TLS is enabled on the UI server.
+If it is enabled, then a certificate and key must have been provisioned \(see above\).
+* Variables in the `requests` define default CPU requirements for pods.
+* Variables in the `enable` allow disabling parts of a deployment, which can be supplied outside of this chart \(ex. postgresql, kibana, logstash, fluentd, elasticsearch, prometheus...\).

 ### Istio chart <a id="markdown-header-istio"></a>